plasmax/code-snippet/Guerilla.md

                      return con_in.parent
 ```

-Here we retrive the node connected to the _set_ input attribute:
+Here we retrive the node connected to the _set_ input attribute of the trace node:

 ![Guerilla default RenderGraph](img/guerilla/guerilla_default_rendergraph.png)